RAKWireless/rakwireless-docs/docs/Product-Categories/WisTrio/RAK7205-5205/Quickstart/README.md

 3. Click "**SET DEVICE-KEYS**” button.
 Now, you’ve completed the configuration on ChirpStack.

 4. You should now configure the device via AT commands.
 Set mode to OTAA, device class to Class A, and your LoRaWAN region to your correct frequency band, with the following set of commands below.
-Remember to replace XXX with the your LoRaWAN region.
+Remember to replace XXX with your LoRaWAN region.
 Refer to RAK5205 [Datasheet](/Product-Categories/WisTrio/RAK7205-5205/Datasheet/##rf-characteristics) for your frequency plan.

 ```
 at+set_config=lora:join_mode:0